 1. Don’t wait until you feel the cold

 Being prepared for the temperature to drop gives you the best chance of keeping warm.
 If I know I am going to experience cold temperatures then I will ensure I pack extra layers, a hot water bottle, and even some thermals.
 Many of us get caught up in the planning of a trip that we will forget to check what the night time temperatures are like for the campsite meaning you might have a problem on your hands.
+This means you should be looking at how to insulate your tent, what items you need to bring with you and importantly making sure you are prepared for worse weather than is expected.

 Whenever I hear a friend is heading out on a trip during the winter months my advice is to always check the weather and nighttime lows for the region of the campsite.
 Better to be over-prepared than freezing in your sleeping bag.